juanpablopizarro/golang-bootcamp/fundamentals.md

 }
 ```
 If you declare a pointer to a struct one could think that in order to access the fields we would have to use the pointer notation.
 But Go is nice and we don't have to type those 3 extra characters, we can simply do the following([GoPlay](https://goplay.space/#wKurxTznpp5)):

+__NOTE:__ notice that in the above example the struct attributes are private because the first letter is in lower case.

 ```golang
 package main